This documentation is for a prerelease version of O3DE. Click here to switch to the latest release, or select a version from the dropdown.

 prefab

 The Rack entity has Static Rigid Body and PhysX Mesh Collider Component and is available in SimulationInterfaces.
 Entities Boxes, Lv0, Lv1, Lv2 are only decorative.
 However, above-mentioned will follow Rack, due to parent-child relation and Transform Component.
+Simulation Interface will always set first simulated body as tracked entity if such exist in spawned prefab.

 Note: